shliu888/integrated-hacking-toolkit/README.md

 3. Run "sudo ./install.sh" to finalize installation
 4. Run the tool with the command "hackingtoolkit"!

-**Note**: This tool is currently designed for Kali Linux, a Linux distribution built for penetration testing.
-In order to run install-python.sh, install-dependencies.sh and install-pip.sh, you must have Debian or a Debian-based distribution (like Ubuntu and Kali Linux).
-Otherwise, you must install necessary dependencies separately.
+**Note: This tool is specifically designed for Kali Linux, a penetration testing-focused Linux distribution, and its included files are optimized exclusively for use on Kali Linux.**